cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

   - Using research tables and the stygian altar.
   - Converting new servants.
   - Starting arena contests.
+  - Sow seeds (not saplings) in the garden.

 Notable privileges they do NOT have:
 - Building.